 The UCO was informed by the service users and relatives interviewed that there were no concerns regarding the carers' timekeeping or that care has been rushed.
 The service users and relatives interviewed also advised that they had not experienced any missed calls from the agency.
-Service users are usually introduced to new carers by a regular carer.

-No issues regarding communication between the service users, relatives and staff from the Northern Trust's homecare service were raised with the UCO.
-The service users and relatives advised that home visits or phone calls have taken place to obtain their views on the service, however only one relative confirmed that they had received a questionnaire.
+One issue regarding communication was raised with the UCO in regards to the service user or relative not being notified that their carers had been delayed.
+The service users and relatives advised that home visits or phone calls have taken place to obtain their views on the service.
+However no one was able to confirm that they had received a questionnaire from the agency.